Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking method

 where $N_\Myfr=7$ is the number of co-added, low-frequency channels.
 Anticipating some degree of inherent correlation between the different channels, here we introduced a correlation parameter $\psi$, which can in principle range from $1$ (full correlations) to $0$ (no correlations) or even become negative (for anti-correlations), and is determined empirically below based on control samples.

 These control samples indicate strong positive inter-correlations among the seven low-frequency channels.
 The simple correction factor in Eq.~(\ref{eq:band_stacking}) is motivated by the approximately unit-normal $S$ distribution it produces once $\psi$ is calibrated; we thus find that $\psi\sim 0.70$ ($\psi\sim 0.85$) for the cleared (restored) data.
-The strong correlations appear to emerge primarily from the similar small-scale structures seen across the radio sky in the different channels, rather than from any instrumentation effects.
+The strong correlations appear to emerge primarily from the similar small-scale structures seen across the radio sky in the different channels, rather than from any instrumentation effects, because point source restoration significantly strengthens the correlations and because the correlations among different channels roughly scale with their PSF.
 As such, Eq.~(\ref{eq:band_stacking}) provides a reasonable and simple alternative to the determination of the full covariance matrices.
 Notice that introducing a positive $\psi$ provides a conservative estimate of $S$: it effectively lowers the significance attributed to the appearance of the virial excess emission in multiple channels.

 The channel co-addition Eq.~(\ref{eq:band_stacking}) is applied to both beam and cluster stacking methods, with typically similar results.
 For example, the two methods show $\lesssim 0.2$ ($\lesssim 0.3$) differences in $S$ corresponding to $\lesssim 7\%$ ($\lesssim 19\%$) fractional changes, for the cleared (restored) data around the virial radius (see \S\ref{subsub:lowf_sigprof}).
 In terms of $\psi$, we find $\lesssim 1\%$ differences between beam and cluster co-addition.